fluhus/blini/paper/paper.md

 The clustering function was tested on two simulated datasets created from the 100 chosen genomes of the previous test.
-In one dataset each sequence had multiple counterparts with random SNPs.
+In one dataset, each sequence had multiple counterparts with random SNPs.
-In the second dataset random fragments were extracted from each root sequence.
+In the second dataset, random fragments were extracted from each root sequence.
 In the SNPs dataset, each of the 100 original sequences had another 100 mutated counterparts.